apache/www-site/content/foundation/docs/hardware-notes.md

 - If the problem is fatal to non-developers (e.g., any of the major daemons being down SMTP, HTTP, etc) send a note to noc@collab.net, which will act upon it as quickly as possible.
-If you don't get a response within 10-15 miniutes, as a backup call Brian Behlendorf on his cell phone #, which any ASF member can get for you.
+If you don't get a response within 10-15 minutes, as a backup call Brian Behlendorf via cell phone, which any ASF member can get for you.

 - If the problem is fatal only to developers (e.g., CVS commits are hosed,